evandough/enterprise-endpoint-infra/infrastructure-automation/README.md

 # Overview
 ARM template that deploys a Windows Server 2019 Domain Controller and Windows 10 client in an isolated Azure virtual network for Active Directory lab environments.

+## TL;DR
+Update variables in `template.json` before deployment!
+This is a test lab environment - beef up security controls for production use.

 ## Resources Created
 - Virtual Network: YOUR-VNET-NAME-HERE (10.0.0.0/16)
 - Subnet: YOUR-SUBNET-NAME-HERE (10.0.0.0/24)